 When Berry and Marble (1968) said that geography was joining the mainstream, they meant the model of mainstream science.
 And geography was indeed a field for which spatial analysis seemed uncannily fitted.
 Up until that point, the mainstream was topos and especially choros, or as Varenius put it, a “tedious . . .
 Special Geography” (Lukermann, n.d., p.
 7).
 In 1939, Richard Hartshorne even wrote a dense, closely argued, four-hundred-page-plus book with the definitive title, The Nature of Geography, to make a philosophical case for tediousness.
-His argument was that geography could never be on par with physical science, because the stuff of geography’s study, places and regions, were unique assemblages found nowhere else.
-Any talk of general theories or principles, or even models was therefore a disciplinary nonstarter.
+His argument was that geography could never be on par with physical science, because the stuff of geography’s study—places and regions—were unique assemblages found nowhere else.
+Any talk of general theories or principles, or even models, was therefore a disciplinary nonstarter.
 As Hartshorne (1939) wrote, geography “is essentially a descriptive science concerned with the description and interpretation of unique cases . . . ” (p.
 449).
 Ptolemy, Varenius, and Newton would have rolled over in their graves.
 But Hartshorne was a powerful disciplinary gatekeeper and bypassing him would be difficult.
 However, the forces of change represented by the new mainstream model of science were also imposing and implacable.
 Slowly, but inexorably, a modern version of spatial analysis emerged in a process dubbed geography’s “quantitative revolution.”
 In the course of that revolution, geography increasingly joined the mainstream, and in so doing recouped the earlier traditions of geos and Geographia generalis.

 The truth spots for spatial analysis could not, at least initially, be existing centers of calculation for geography, which were controlled by regionalists such as Hartshorne.
 They needed to be heterotopias, open to new ideas and means of reordering, which meant either newly formed sites (lacking prior traditions) or ones marginal to the extent that the regional geography establishment in the United States did not know or care about them.

-This was the case at the University of Washington in Seattle, located on the distant periphery of the Pacific Northwest.
+This was the case at the University of Washington in Seattle, located on the distant, periphery of the Pacific Northwest.
 In annus mirablis, 1955, though, a group of talented, energetic, and ambitious graduate students serendipitously arrived at “UDub’s” geography department, where they ended up working primarily with William Garrison, a young assistant professor who had arrived in 1950 from Northwestern University in Illinois.
-Garrison, the person who first joined the terms “spatial” and “analysis” as a single phrase, was a U.S. Air Force navigator in the Pacific Theater during World War II and trained in statistics, mathematics and synoptic weather modeling.
+Garrison, the person who first joined the terms “spatial” and “analysis” as a single phrase, was a U.S. Air Force navigator in the Pacific Theater during World War II and trained in statistics, mathematics, and synoptic weather modeling.
 As a graduate student in geography during the late 1940s Garrison was a teaching assistant for Clarence Jones at Northwestern University, a dyed-in-the-wool topos and choros man.
-His teaching work for Jones was not a happy experience, with Garrison later saying about Joness lectures: “they led me to keep asking: ‘What’s the theory?
-Whats the theory?
+His teaching work for Jones was not a happy experience, with Garrison later saying about Jones’s lectures: “they led me to keep asking: ‘What’s the theory?
+What’s the theory?
 What’s the theory’” (Garrison, 1998, p.
 1).
 Specifically, “ . . . a systematic approach was in order . . . ” (Garrison, 1979, p.
 119).